 - Bryan used the first ColLAB period in his junior year to pursue his interest in consumer product design.
 In the fall, he created a compelling device for the gift wrap segment using engineering and 3-D printing skills.
 Bryan then developed an independent study project for the spring ColLAB session during which he pursued commercialization strategies and the securing of a provisional patent for his design.
 He spent his senior year figuring out how to take his LittleELF device to market.

-- Bryan had a wide range of acceptances from many top schools, but ultimately picked Stanford University, where he is now a junior.
+- Bryan had a wide range of acceptances from many top schools, but ultimately picked Stanford University, where he graduated in 2022.
 While at Stanford, he has not only been an honors student, but he has competed on a national championship gymnastics team while very successfully launching LittleELF.
 This included a very oversubscribed initial Kickstarter campaign, a subsequent licensing deal with a major retailer, and most recently getting a great deal on the TV series “Shark Tank”.
-And, he is not even a senior yet!